 Another speed reading tip is to look in the important places first.
 If I need to get through a book really quickly I will skim the pages.
 When I skim a book I will typically read the entire first paragraph of a chapter and the entire last paragraph of a section.
 When I skim, I also only read the first and last sentence of each paragraph in between the first last paragraphs.
 These places are where authors place their main points.
 Most of the other stuff is just filler.

 What to skip

 There are plenty of times where I will start reading a book and realize a couple of chapters in that it’s not the book for me.
 If you get to this point, simply put the book down and start reading the next one.
 You should never feel like you need to read a book from beginning to end.
-The point of reading it to learn something.
+Most of the time, the point of reading it to learn something.
 Reading from end to end will not always accomplish that.